Russian Orthodox Ecclesiastical Mission in Jerusalem: Present day

 As church life continues to recover in the former Soviet Union growing numbers of pilgrims from Russia, Ukraine, and other former Soviet republics are flocking to the Holy Land.
 The two parts of the Russian Orthodox Ecclesiastical Mission share the work of caring for these pilgrims and administering the holy places under Russian Orthodox jurisdiction.

-The patriarchal Mission at this time is led by Archimandrite Alexander (Elisov), who has served in this capacity since 2009.
+The patriarchal Mission at this time is led by Archimandrite Vassian (Zmeev).

 The current (as of February 2013) Acting Chief of the ROCOR Mission is Hieromonk Roman (Krassovsky), formerly of Holy Trinity Monastery in Jordanville, New York.